lssfau/ExaStencils/README.md

 The first step has to be done only once.
 Afterwards running the task is sufficient to assemble the jar(s).
 * Run -> Run 'assembly' (if this is not available use Run -> Run... and select assembly manually)

-**alternatively**, adding artifacts in IntelliJ is possible as well:
+**alternatively**, adding artifacts in IntelliJ is possible as well and often faster:
 * File -> Project Structure -> Project Settings -> Artifacts -> Click green plus sign -> Jar -> From modules with dependencies
     * Module: Compiler
     * Main Class: Main